Autodesk Education | Students and Educators | Install Assigned Products

-If your teacher or colleague assigns an Autodesk product to you, you will receive an email from Autodesk telling you which products have been assigned and where to download them.
+If your teacher or colleague assigns an Autodesk product to you, you’ll receive an email from Autodesk telling you which products have been assigned and where to download them.
 Follow the steps below, depending on if you already have an Autodesk Account or not.

 You can install the software on up to three devices.
 Assigned users have access to software until the educator who made the product assignment unassigns access or their eligibility for the Education plan lapses.